Strict-Transport-Security

 Should it be necessary to disable Strict Transport Security, setting the max-age

-to 0 (over an https connection) will immediately expire the Strict-Transport-Security
+(over an HTTPS connection) will immediately expire the Strict-Transport-Security

 Preloading Strict Transport Security